timescale/docs.timescale.com-content/README.md

 # README #

+***THIS REPOSITORY IS DEPRECATED.
+FOR DOCS CHANGES, USE https://github.com/timescale/docs INSTEAD***

 This is the source for content for docs.timescale.com.
 The docs site uses this repo as a submodule and converts the files directly into pages using a bash script and markdown parser.